-This section notifies NZHS users about errors in the statistics published in previous annual reports.
+This section notifies NZHS users about errors in the statistics published in previous annual reports or in the Annual Data Explorers.
 These errors occurred as a result of independent events at different stages of the survey process, which are explained below.
+Removal of the data or revisions to the data and statistics have been made in the current publication.